 - H: Setting Email Alerts for Team Leads who move

-[If you are looking for the ways to build an email marketing / recruiter email list to communicate with current and potential employers who advertised on job boards, forums etc. Try our free Email Marketing List Building Tool – Management Finder.]
+If you are looking for the ways to build an email marketing / recruiter email list to communicate with current and potential employers who advertised on job boards, professional networks, forums etc. Try our free Email Marketing List Building Tool – Management Finder.

 Step 1: Define your target persona

 Take the last 10 clients you had.
 Visit their personal and company LinkedIn profiles, note down the following aspects of their profiles.
 We are going to use these aspects in searches that we will perform later on.